manzoliric/create-with-pure-code/README.md

-# create-with-javascript
 Repositores for ideas of what to create with JavaScript.

+## Challenges

+#### Beginner
+1 - Make a Simple Website.
+2 - Make a To Do List.